-Horn is provided by a speaker in the side of the instrument console on earlier aircraft or through the audio system on later aircraft.
+Horn is provided by one or two speakers in the side of the instrument console on earlier aircraft or through the audio system on later aircraft.
 The horn activates simultaneously with the LOW RPM caution light and indicates rotor speed below 97% RPM.
 To restore RPM, lower collective, roll throttle on and, in forward flight, apply aft cyclic.
-Horn and Light are disabled when collective is full down.
+Horn and light are disabled when collective is full down.